9 Yoga Poses for a Dose of Stress Relief

 5.Half Shoulder Stand (Sarvangasana)

-This pose helps improve your body's circulation—since your legs are raised above your heart—as well as your sleep and mood.
+This pose helps improve your body’s circulation, since your legs are raised above your heart, as well as sleep and mood.

 One simple variation of this pose uses a wall or pillows to help support you.
 This is called the "legs-up-the-wall" pose or Viparita Karani.

-- Lie on your back with your bottom close to a wall.
+- Lie on your back with your butt close to a wall.

 - Move your legs up the wall, so they’re parallel with the wall, and make sure your knees are straight but not locked.